-Should a student elect not to declare her pregnancy status or decide to reverse the declaration, it is understood that the program is under no requirement to afford any measures regarding radiation safety other than those routinely provided to all students.
-If a student declares her pregnancy, additional measures will be afforded to her.
+Should a student elect not to declare their pregnancy status or decide to reverse the declaration, it is understood that the program is under no requirement to afford any measures with regard to radiation safety other than those routinely provided to all students.
+If a student declares pregnancy, additional measures will be afforded to that student.